 Is Drinking Alcohol After Gastric Sleeve Surgery Recommended?

-Tips to Drinking Alcohol After Gastric Sleeve Surgery
+How to Drink Alcohol After Bariatric Surgery

-- Check the caloric content of alcohol
+- Beware of the caloric content of alcohol.

-Side Effects of Drinking Alcohol After Gastric Sleeve Surgery
+Risks and Side Effects of Drinking Alcohol

 3. Stretching the Stomach